 First-party liability cyber cover protects your assets, such as:

-First-party liability data cover protects your customers' assets, including:
+Third-party liability data cover protects your customers' assets, including:

 With cyber-crime attacks becoming ever more widespread and sophisticated, you need to be sure you’ve got the right protection.
 Especially since the arrival of the GDPR.
 What support does your insurance provide if you suffer a data breach?
 Have you got cover for reinstating data?
 If you’re subject to a regulatory investigation, are your costs covered?